Why the Medical Outpatient Sector Is Poised for Growth in 2025

 Additionally, patients nowadays tend to consume more care due to their higher expectations for wellness and active lifestyles as they age.

-Much of the growing demand for care is increasingly occurring in outpatient locations such as physician offices, clinics and ambulatory surgery centers, Johnson noted.
+Much of the growing demand for care is increasingly occurring in outpatient locations such as physician offices, clinics and ambulatory surgery centers, noted Jay Johnson, national director of JLL’s health-care market.
 Tenant retention rates within these facilities have remained very high, providing more predictable cashflows for investors compared to more volatile real estate sectors such as office or retail.

 “Occupancy and rents will continue to increase as the slowing construction pipeline means less new MOB space will be available,” Johnson expects.
 “There is also likely to be increased development of and tenancy in orthopedic and oncology facilities to meet increasing demand for these services.”